sushibagel/PoE-Mechanic-Watch/README.md

 The purpose of this program is for use with Path Of Exile to assist in tracking and reminding the user of completing in game mechanics.

-This program works by setting an overlay in Path of Exile, when one of the overlay icons are pressed the script then begins continuously reading your Client.txt log file looking for a line stating that you have entered your hideout.
+This program works by setting an overlay in Path of Exile, when one of the overlay icons are pressed (or triggered) the script then begins continuously reading your Client.txt log file looking for a line stating that you have entered your hideout.
 Once the text is found in your log file a notification is triggered reminding you to complete the mechanic that you have turned on monitoring for, Clicking "Yes!" will close the notificaiton and begin reading your logs again, clicking "No" will turn off the reminder script resetting the overlay.
 Clicking the overlay icon a second time will also turn the reminder script off and reset the overlay.

 #### The following game mechanics are currently supported:
 - Abyss